I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddcdrm/ni-ntddcdrm-ioctl_cdrom_enable_streaming.md

 <text></text>

 ### Status Block
-I/O Status block
 The <b>Information</b> field is set to the number of bytes returned.

 Because of  status code propagation from other APIs, the <b>Status</b> field can be set to (but not limited to) the following:

-The request completed successfully.

-The input buffer length is smaller than required.

-The request type is not one of the four in types defined in the <b>STREAMING_CONTROL_REQUEST_TYPE</b> enumeration.

-Cannot find the file object context in the request.

-The requested streaming mode is not supported.

 ## Remarks
 By default, streaming is disabled for all newly opened raw CDROM handles.
 A playback application that does not want to use the  file system and prefers to work with raw data should open two file handles for the same device: a regular one for file system metadata and a streaming one for real-time files.

 ## Requirements
 | &nbsp; | &nbsp; |